boan-anbo/textual-object/index.md

 ## Textual object store: TOF

-A local store for TO object saved in JSON format.
+A local store for TO object saved in sqlite databasae.

 ---